EvMossan/cold-harbor-manager/docs/core_analytics.md

   aligned with the trading schedule so intraday readers (like the web layer) can display up-to-date deposits without rerunning the full rebuild.

+## Analytics vs. Reporting Utils

+`src/cold_harbour/core/account_analytics.py` (notably `build_lot_portfolio`)
+is treated as part of the **Account Manager**’s control loop.
+The manager calls it to reconcile fills/orders, maintain lot-level open positions, trace parent/child chains, and keep the live state aligned with Alpaca’s order book for decision-making.
+That logic is executed where the trading logic runs, so the portfolio it builds lands in `accounts.open_trades_*` and `closed_trades_*` tables.

+In contrast, the Web layer uses helpers from `src/cold_harbour/core/account_utils.py`, especially `calculate_trade_metrics`, to summarize the already-settled trades exposed by the manager.
+Those helpers resolve the schema returned by `account_table_names` into flattened DataFrames, collapse slice-level exits, and calculate the final KPI buckets that populate the dashboard (TP/SL splits, durations, mean stop/take, etc.).
+This split keeps the heavy reconciliation inside the manager (analytics) while the UI performs lightweight reporting over the cached results (`accounts` schema tables).